Vrushasen-Deshmukh/SQL-Project-6-Library-Management-System/README.md

 Task 5.
 List members who have issued more than one book.

 Task 6.
 Use CTAS to generate new tables based on query results - each book and total book_issued_count.

+Task 7.
+Retrieve all books in a specific category.

+Task 8.
+Find total rental income by category.